List of Telugu chodas: Nannuru Chodas

 Nannuru Chodas were another branch of Telugu Chodas in the region of Pakanadu.
 The famous Telugu poet Kaviraja Sikhamani Nanne Choda belonged to this family.
 Not much is known of this clan and it is believed to have been a subordinate of Vikramaditya VI of Kalyani Chalukyas.

 Nellore Chodas

-Nellore Chodas was the most predominant Chola branch who ruled south Andhra from 1100 to 1350 A.D..
+Nellore Chodas was the most predominant Chola branch who ruled south Andhra from 1100 to 1350 A.D.
 Throughout a reign spanning more than two centuries, twelve members of the lineage ruled over much of Andhra region, with occasional overstretching into the Hoysala and Imperial Chola kingdoms.
-In general, the Cholas emperors in the early periods and the Kakatiyas in the latter periods held superiority over the Nellore cholas.
+In general, the Cholas emperors in the early periods and the Kakatiyas in the latter periods held superiority over the Nellore Cholas.
 But for all intents and purposes, they were effectively independent.
-As the Velanandu era came to an end, the Cholas' influence grew, and they played a major role in South India's political development throughout the thirteenth century A.D.
+As the Velanandu era came to an end, the Cholas's influence grew, and they played a major role in South India's political development throughout the thirteenth century A.D.
 They claim descent from Karikala Chola.